ThingsRobMade/CableCam_with_Blynk/README.md

 ![The results](https://user-images.githubusercontent.com/3188387/42844458-3aacb812-89d0-11e8-9c17-617a0aa78a6e.jpg)

 As my focus for this build was more on the 3D printed elements than the electronics, it admittedly is not the most elegant solution.
 But the aim was speed and simplicity, which I think I achieved that.
-[An ESP8266 Thing](https://www.sparkfun.com/products/13231) and a [TB6612FNG Dual Motor Driver](https://www.sparkfun.com/products/14451) run the whole operation, along with a pair or servo motors, and a micro gearmotor.
+[A Sparkfun ESP8266 Thing](https://www.sparkfun.com/products/13231) and a [TB6612FNG Dual Motor Driver](https://www.sparkfun.com/products/14451) run the whole operation, along with a pair or servo motors, and a micro gearmotor.
 I’m using the [2.2Ah Lithium Ion Battery Pack](https://www.sparkfun.com/products/14169) for its 5V output.
 And the Blynk app made control a breeze.

 ### IF AT FIRST YOU DON’T SUCCEED